utspect/InstaGibPlus/README.md

   * `0` ➜ Initial only
   * `1` ➜ Always, but reset after leaving server
   * `2` ➜ Always, but don't reset (should not be used)

+## bEnableCarcassCollision

+**Type: bool**
+**Default: True**

+If True, carcasses left by dead players have collision.
+If false, carcasses will no longer explode into chunks upon death and will not have collision.

 # Building